Plan for a longer holiday, put your mind onto 'airplane mode' and seek out these remote places

 How long is it?
 223km

 Duration of trek: 14 days from end to end.
-Broken up into 12 sections, you can also choose to trek certain sections ranging from 3 days to 12 days, guided or self-guided.
+Broken up into 12 sections, you can also choose to trek certain sections ranging from 3 days to 12 days.

 Start point: Old Telegraph Station, Alice Springs | End point: Mt Sonder Graded 6 – Moderate to Challenging.
 Designed for seasoned walkers who can manage to walk around 6 to 12 hours a day.
 On some days, you’ll be walking up to 30kms.